theforeman/foreman-js/contributing.md

 ## Help needed

+Please checkout the [`roadmap.md`](./roadmap.md) and the open issues.

-Please watch the repo and respond to questions/bug reports/feature requests, Thanks!
+Also, please watch the repo and respond to questions/bug reports/feature requests, Thanks!